“When 500 people pass you by, and most of them don’t even look at you…that is when you feel you are worth nothing,

 - Check Yourself Before Writing a Check

-If you are making a money donation to avoid or lessen taxes, is it truly an act of giving?
+If you are making a monetary donation to avoid or lessen taxes, is it truly an act of giving?
 Or Could I give a little more?
 Is this the right organization to give to?But wait.
 Do people even write checks these days?

-- Look Outside Your Purse
+- Look Outside of Your Purse

 Quality time, any time you may have, talent, skills, clothes, home items, and other non-cash donations can make a big difference, especially when you donate one-to-one.
 Volunteering, mentoring or finding a recipient on your own works, and you won’t even have to open your wallet.

 Sometimes on our way to work or elsewhere we see someone, we’d like to help, but we keep going, not listening to that voice that is calling for help.
 It may be inconvenient for a moment, but it is far more rewarding when following your callings leads you to make a difference in someone’s day.

 - Stop Making Harsh Judgments

 A person on the streets asks for help and we dismiss them by assuming that what we see is what they are: drug addicts, crazy people, alcoholics, old, lazy, losers, too young to be asking for help, and so on.
 We have no idea where they come from nor how they got there.
 When we Judge them harshly we put ourselves in a higher place, awakening our egotistical perfect self.

 That is a hard one in countries where “rich” has become one of the best ways to attribute higher values to human beings, and “clean” has turned neurotic.
 We are afraid of poor, and of dirty, both as concepts and realities.
 We use perfumes and aromas in our created lives, and yet, the lack-offs and the smells bad actually are part of the human experience, don’t you think?

 - Small Acts of Giving Do Make a Difference